iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-gitops.md

 ---

 # SLO Validation with GitOps
-!!! tip "Scenario: SLO validation of a K8s app with GitOps-y promotion to production"
+!!! tip "Scenario: Validate SLOs and promote a new version of a K8s app"
     **Problem:** You have a new version of a K8s app.
 You want to verify that it satisfies latency and error rate SLOs, and promote it to production as the stable version of your app in a GitOps-y manner.

     **Solution:** In this tutorial, you will [dark launch](../../concepts/buildingblocks.md#dark-launch) the new version of your K8s app along with an Iter8 experiment.
 Iter8 will [validate that the new satisfies latency and error-based objectives (SLOs)](../../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../../metrics/builtin.md) and [promote the new version by raising a pull-request in a GitHub repo](../../concepts/buildingblocks.md#version-promotion).